SCADA vs IoT: A comparative analysis

 Insights from data

-While working with SCADA systems, companies cannot store historical data, allowing them to only keep a limited amount of data.
+While working with SCADA systems, companies have limitations in analyzing historic data and then make sense out of it.
 It does not focus on collecting or analyzing the data that businesses are generating on a daily basis.
 The data in SCADA does not bring much value to the company or does not provide any help to the decision makers of the business, because this data does not reveal the contextual information of the datasets, making it harder to understand.

 When it comes to data analytics, IoT shines much brighter than SCADA.
 The Industrial Internet of Things collects and stores data from every business process and then applies big data processing and machine learning algorithms to predict efficiency and potential outcomes.
 With understandable insights from IoT, companies gain the ability to minimize sudden equipment failures, predict maintenance needs, and get higher outcomes from their existing assets.